samlinux-development/MotokoMigration/README.md

 # MotokoMigration

-A Motoko-based contact management system with persistent storage capabilities.
+A Motoko-based contact management system with persistent storage capabilities and an migration path.

 ## Overview

 This project provides a simple contact management system built with Motoko on the Internet Computer.
 It allows you to add, update, retrieve, and list contact records with persistent storage.
+Additonally we are going to update the concact type with a new property.

 ## Public Methods